 MassMutual recently earned the title for best service by The Balance for both short-term and long-term disability insurance.

-The following are some of the built-in features of the company’s policies:
+The following are some of the other built-in features of the company’s policies:

 - Waiver of premiums once your disability claim is approved.